 Overview of the Web Gateway Management Pages

 The Web Gateway provides a set of management pages that you can use to configure and monitor the Web Gateway.
-This article describes how to access these pages and how to localize them, and provides an overview of the options in them.
+This page describes how to access these pages and how to localize them, and provides an overview of the options in them.

 Accessing the Web Gateway Management Pages